How to Start an SEO Business From Scratch (2026)

 |---|---|---|---|

 These aren’t fantasy numbers.
-A solo SEO agency profiled by Indie Hustle reported roughly €110,000 per year in revenue.
-Reddit threads from independent consultants consistently cite $3,000 to $15,000 per month depending on niche and client size.
-The range is wide, but the floor is surprisingly livable if you resist the urge to underprice.
+A solo SEO agency profiled by Indie Hustle reported roughly €110,000 per year.
+Reddit threads from independent consultants consistently cite $3,000 to $15,000 per month depending on niche.
+The Ahrefs 439-provider survey puts agency average retainers at $3,209/month.
+Digital Applied’s 2026 data confirms the median SEO retainer sits around $3,500/month.
+The floor is livable if you resist the urge to underprice.
+Ahrefs SEO Pricing Study, Digital Applied

-Why does this matter?
-Because Bureau of Labor Statistics data shows roughly 49% of small businesses don’t survive past year five.
+Here’s why pricing correctly matters from day one.
+LendingTree’s analysis of BLS data shows 22.1% of new US businesses close within their first year, and roughly half don’t survive past year five.
 The agencies that fail fastest are the ones that undercharge, overdeliver, and never build a financial cushion.
 Pricing correctly from month one isn’t greed.
 It’s survival.
+LendingTree

 Most guides give you 10-12 steps of equal weight.
-That’s unhelpful.
 In practice, five things determine whether your SEO business lives or dies.
-Everything else is administrative or secondary.
+Everything else is administrative.

 -

 Pick a niche so specific it feels uncomfortable.
 “SEO for small businesses” isn’t a niche.
 “SEO and AI visibility for orthodontic practices in the Midwest” is a niche.
-The Surfer SEO blog notes there are over 191,000 SEO and marketing consulting businesses in the U.S. alone.
-You don’t beat 191,000 competitors by being general.
+IBISWorld counts roughly 363,000 SEO consulting firms in the US alone.
+You don’t beat them by being general.
 You beat them by being the only realistic option for a specific type of buyer.
-I’ve watched agencies struggle for 18 months trying to serve “anyone with a website.”
-Meanwhile, a friend who only does SEO for veterinary clinics hit $12K/month in nine months because every vet clinic owner she pitched said the same thing: “Finally, someone who understands our business.”
+I’ve watched agencies struggle for 18 months trying to serve anyone with a website.
+Meanwhile, a friend who only does SEO for veterinary clinics hit $12K a month in nine months because every vet clinic owner she pitched said the same thing: “Finally, someone who understands our business.”
+On Reddit’s r/DigitalMarketing, the consensus for 2026 is clear: when you specialize in a niche, clients see you as the expert instead of just another marketer.

 -